IMSY-DKFZ/mcmlgpu/README.md

 # Contributing a feature/bug fix
 If you have doubts on how to finish your feature branch, you can always ask for help

-1. Create an issue on `GitHub <https://github.com/IMSY-DKFZ/mcmlgpu/issues>`_, if a task does not exist yet.
+1. Create an issue on [GitHub](https://github.com/IMSY-DKFZ/mcmlgpu/issues), if a task does not exist yet.
 2. Assign the task to you.
 3. Create a fork of the repository.
 4. Create a new branch.